Amet13/skv/docs/dev/architecture.md

 Extension points:

 - Add a new provider under `internal/provider/<name>` and register it in `main.go`.
-- Consider future plugin loading via Go plugins or separate binaries.
+- Plugin loading via Go plugins or separate binaries can be considered for advanced use cases.

 Security: